 - This video shows what might have happened if Luke Skywalker had turned out to be Rey's father in The Last Jedi (which ended up not being the case).
 Rey calls Luke out on leaving her behind on Jakku, where she lived in poverty and almost died multiple times, and complains about how Lor San Tekka was unable to do anything to help her.

-- Outside Xbox: Corazon and his father have a...troubled relationship, to put it mildly.
+- Oxventure: Corazon and his father have a...troubled relationship, to put it mildly.
 Both times they interact, Corazon just tears into him for being an abusive, not to mention totally self-centred, utter douchebag.